A World Without Friction: The Downside of Easy

 The recent farm to table movement, and an increasing demand for localism and freshness in food is starting to curb this trend, as are initiatives to get “ugly” fruit and veg back onto the menu through discounting and celebrity endorsement.
 But these campaigns are fighting an uphill battle, because often once a user is conditioned to expect a frictionless experience, it changes how they view every other experience going forward.

 The perfect example of this “user training” is television.
 People, in particular young people, that are accustomed to streaming content on their own schedule find traditional television channels and the friction of waiting for an allotted broadcast time, and a week-long wait for the next episode to be intolerable.
+While streaming providers may attempt weekly release schedules from time to time, they tend to return to the on-demand model overall.

 There is nothing inherently superior about a frictionless experience if it isn’t a better experience for the user.
 Removing friction can also remove the parts of an experience that make it unique.
 And if careful consideration isn’t given then it can also open users up to unintended consequences.